c4-project/c4f/lib/README.md

 # `lib`: target-independent, mid-level parts of `act`

-This part of `act` contains the majority of `act`'s language and compiler-independent code, as well as interfaces and utilities used by the target-specific parts.
+This part of `act` contains the majority of `act`'s language and compiler-independent code.
+It also contains interfaces and utilities used by the target-specific parts.

-Since `lib` is used by the target-specific parts of `act`, it can't depend on any of them.
-As a result, glue code to connect `act` to the language and compiler implementations is in `bin`, not `lib`.
+This module is gradually being phased out in favour of more specific top-level modules.